Dream of:04 May 1984 "Quicksand"

 He handed me a check for $223 for a tip for Karen.
 I looked at it, was very surprised and said, "I'll give it to her.
 That ought to speed her up some."

 He and I then walked into the hall toward the elevator.
-Karen came out and began talking to us, but Garrett didn't say anything about the check.
+Karen came out and began talking to us, but Garrett did not say anything about the check.
 Garrett left and Karen and I walked into her office.
 She then saw the check and her name on it.
 She wanted it and I wanted to give it to her, but I also wanted to hug her.
 We walked into the next office and I held the check as if I wanted to hug her before giving it to her.
 I thought it would be very enjoyable to hold her in my arms for a few minutes.

 Dream Epics Home Page